|

 that orc!
 If he has harmed one single hair on her head I will

-rip his throat outGo and fetch help, Master Brenal.
+rip his throat outgo and fetch help, Master Brenal.
 Quickly."

-alley, leaving Brenal wondering whether to follow him.
+leaving Brenal wondering whether to follow him.

 Herzog was not pleased.